 Possible then, but not today.

-If three Polytechnic graduate buddies tried applying for a loan with the same business plan, and off the backs of their combined paychecks today, it will not happen.
-The immediate quantum exceeds the first ten of millions.
+If three Polytechnic graduate buddies tried applying for a loan with the same business plan, even of the same smaller scale, and off the backs of their combined paychecks today, it might not happen.

 I then suggested to my buddy the possibility of bringing the knowledge and expertise, and perhaps the physical capital outright to a developing part of South East Asia.
 After all, some parts of South East Asia, today, are at the same development stage of Singapore in the 70’s – 80’s if not earlier.